-A cluster, especially a subscription cluster, can have new third-party software installed to modify the operating environment of the cluster.
-After a cluster is created, the cluster script allows you to select nodes in batches and run your specified script to fulfill individual requirements.
+To modify the cluster running environment, you can install third-party software in a cluster, especially a subscription cluster.
+After a cluster is created, the cluster script feature allows you to select nodes in batches and run your specified script to fulfill individual requirements.

 The role of cluster scripts

 A cluster script is similar to a bootstrap action.
 After creating a cluster, you can install software packages to your cluster, for example:

 - Use Yum to install the software that has been provided.

 - Directly download public software packages from the public network.

 - Install and run a service like Flink or Impala which requires a more complex script.